ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+Mastering forwardRef in React: Accessing Child Components the Right Way - <a href="https://javascript.plainenglish.io/mastering-forwardref-in-react-accessing-child-components-the-right-way-7079b91bc869?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anjali Singh Attri`**

+<blockquote>React encourages a declarative approach to building UI.
+Most of the time, you pass data via props and handle UI updates with state.
+But…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+I am a .NET developer skilled in Jquery and VueJS, but no knowledge of ReactJS or Angular. - <a href="https://medium.com/prompt-engineering-live/i-am-a-net-developer-skilled-in-jquery-and-vuejs-but-no-knowledge-of-reactjs-or-angular-4dcf8c169451?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `TechieBot`**

+<blockquote>ChatGPT Response
+Continue reading on Prompt Engineering — Practical Questions for ChatGPT (and others) »</blockquote>

+<h3>3.
+React 19: The Update That Finally Fixes What We’ve Been Complaining About - <a href="https://medium.com/@ReactBlitz/react-19-the-update-that-finally-fixes-what-weve-been-complaining-about-dc4ab9a1d573?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kevin - ReactBlitz`**

+<blockquote>Actions, automatic batching, and server components that actually make sense — React 19 delivers the DX improvements we’ve been waiting for.
+Continue reading on Medium »</blockquote>

+<h3>4.
 Next JS vs React : Which Framework to choose for Front end in 2026? - <a href="https://medium.com/predict/next-js-vs-react-which-framework-to-choose-for-front-end-in-2026-865425fdda1c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Megha Verma`**

 <blockquote>If you’ve been anywhere near the web development space over the last few years, two names have dominated the conversation: React and…
 Continue reading on Predict »</blockquote>

-<h3>2.
-Tailwind + DaisyUI: Stop Writing Custom CSS and Ship Products 3x Faster - <a href="https://medium.com/@ReactBlitz/tailwind-daisyui-stop-writing-custom-css-and-ship-products-3x-faster-8632eb4edbd6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - ReactBlitz`**

-<blockquote>The component library that turns Tailwind’s utility classes into production-ready UI — without sacrificing flexibility or design control.
-Continue reading on Medium »</blockquote>

-<h3>3.
-Hire the Right Developer: React, Angular, or Python for Your Next Project - <a href="https://medium.com/@avtechnosys08/hire-the-right-developer-react-angular-or-python-for-your-next-project-a782557ca2af?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AV Technosys`**

-<blockquote>Choosing the right technology stack for your project is one of the most critical decisions a business can make.
-The frameworks and…
-Continue reading on Medium »</blockquote>

-<h3>4.
-TypeScript + React: Writing Components That Are Hit-Proof - <a href="https://medium.com/@ReactBlitz/typescript-react-writing-components-that-are-hit-proof-1d5705424dff?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - ReactBlitz`**

-<blockquote>Learn to use strongly typed React components to get rid of runtime errors and ship faster with confidence
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Build a Multi-Tenant SaaS with Next.js 15 (App Router) — End-to-End Guide ️⚡ - <a href="https://medium.com/@TheblogStacker/build-a-multi-tenant-saas-with-next-js-15-app-router-end-to-end-guide-%EF%B8%8F-b413caf4419a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript to TypeScript Migration: The 3-Week Roadmap That Actually Works - <a href="https://medium.com/@ReactBlitz/javascript-to-typescript-migration-the-3-week-roadmap-that-actually-works-10be1ca8ff69?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `Kevin - ReactBlitz`**

-<blockquote>What you’ll ship by the end 🚀
+<blockquote>Migrate your JavaScript codebase to TypeScript without breaking production — a practical week-by-week guide for React and Next.js projects.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Turborepo Monorepo in 2025: Next.js + React Native + Shared UI + Type-Safe API ️ - <a href="https://medium.com/@MissLucina/turborepo-monorepo-in-2025-next-js-react-native-shared-ui-type-safe-api-%EF%B8%8F-5f79ad6b8095?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ditched Wordpress for my own code — best decision ever. - <a href="https://chrisperkles.medium.com/ditched-wordpress-for-my-own-code-best-decision-ever-23cf235e4345?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Lucina✨`**
+✍️ **posted by `Chris Perkles`**

-<blockquote>What you’ll have by the end 🚀
+<blockquote>Since AI is totally redeveloping my whole skill set, I try different challenges all week long.
+Another one was, create a new company…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Edge-First Next.js 15 Playbook: Speed, Scale & Simplicity ⚡ - <a href="https://medium.com/@missAvantika/the-edge-first-next-js-15-playbook-speed-scale-simplicity-239292128277?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 15 and Beyond: The Future of React Development in 2025 - <a href="https://medium.com/@theHackHabitual/next-js-15-and-beyond-the-future-of-react-development-in-2025-7e4e31a58001?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>What you’ll master by the end 🎯
+<blockquote>The world of web development has never moved faster — and at the heart of modern React innovation stands Next.js, continuously redefining…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js Senior Interview Q&A (2025): Architecture, Perf, Security, and Trade-Offs ⚙️ - <a href="https://medium.com/@theHackHabitual/next-js-senior-interview-q-a-2025-architecture-perf-security-and-trade-offs-%EF%B8%8F-51c597385d9d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Styling Strategies in Next.js 2025: CSS Modules vs Tailwind CSS 4 vs CSS‑in‑JS - <a href="https://medium.com/@sureshdotariya/styling-strategies-in-next-js-2025-css-modules-vs-tailwind-css-4-vs-css-in-js-c63107ba533c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>1) App Router architecture trade-offs
+<blockquote>If you’ve worked on a Next.js app recently, chances are you’ve asked yourself:
 Continue reading on Medium »</blockquote>

-<h3>5.
-Next.js Interview Deep-Dive (2025): Model Answers, and Practical Tasks ⚡️ - <a href="https://medium.com/@TheblogStacker/next-js-interview-deep-dive-2025-model-answers-and-practical-tasks-%EF%B8%8F-cd7f12f73748?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ Mastering Next.js 15 (2025) — Server Actions, Streaming, and Performance Optimization - <a href="https://medium.com/@TheEnaModernCoder/mastering-next-js-15-2025-server-actions-streaming-and-performance-optimization-6784728d132c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>How to use this pack 🎯
-Continue reading on Medium »</blockquote>

-<h3>6.
-Why I Nest Folders Deep in Next.js (and Why It Works for Me) - <a href="https://medium.com/@joseph.goins/why-i-nest-folders-deep-in-next-js-and-why-it-works-for-me-ac9720a2037a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joseph Goins`**
+✍️ **posted by `Ena Modern Coder`**

-<blockquote>Simply put — I love folder nesting.
+<blockquote>Next.js has evolved beyond a React framework into a full-stack powerhouse.
+With features like Server Actions, App Router, Edge Rendering…
 Continue reading on Medium »</blockquote>

 <br/>